Droidroid592/Droidroid592/README.md

 - 👋 Hi, I’m @Droidroid592
 - 👀 I’m interested in IT technology and programing
 - 🌱 I’m currently learning JS
-- 💞️ I’m looking to collaborate on Python projects
+- 💞️ I’m looking to collaborate on Python learning
 - 📫 How to reach me Just on github, or droid1413@proton.me
 - 😄 Pronouns: Droidroid592
 - ⚡ Fun fact: no fan in my laptop